 “Look, we try to start very early in the morning so that the geese don’t overheat.
 When they are in our care, we have to take the best possible care of them.”
 He pauses.
 “The other thing is that in the morning, they are flocked tight, and so it’s easier to round them up.”
 Lee Humberg, USDA Wildlife Services (From "Who Cries for the Goose Killer" by Robert Sullivan, Published Jun 19, 2011 – New York Magazine)

-While many trust our officials and put faith in their judgment, not everyone is convinced and many are beginning to see USDA Wildlife Services for what it is – a for profit arm of the government which works at the behest of big industries, and preys on the fears and whims of communities intolerant to wildlife.
+The quotes included above by NYC Mayor Michael Bloomberg and USDA Wildlife Services agent Lee Humberg, who actually conducts the roundup operations, are statements issued which attempt to justify the violent measures by which USDA Wildlife Services profits to eliminate Canada geese in NYC.
+While many trust our officials and put faith in their judgment, many people are beginning to see USDA Wildlife Services for what it is – a for profit agency which works at the behest of big industry, and preys on the fears and whims of communities intolerant to wildlife, to exterminate "nusiance" animals.

 Since GooseWatch NYC got involved in our advocacy for geese in New York City, we've learned a lot about USDA Wildlife Services, the federal agency that is physically killing the geese.
 Back in 2010 Carol Vinzant wrote in New York Magazine about the sheer numbers of animals killed each year in the U.S. by Wildlife Services, in 2011 Mary Lou Simms revealed the incredible amount of money that was being spent by taxpayers to fund Wildlife Services, and in 2012 Tom Knudson at the Sacramento Bee documented the brutally inhumane methods of killing wildlife, and companion animals in the process.
 Federal legislators from California, Oregon, and elsewhere are calling for reforms and de-funding of Wildlife Services because of their cruelty, and the lack of legitimate and unbiased scientific basis for their activities.
 Learn more about USDA Wildlife Services on our website.